 The Support That’s Needed

 Following on from that previous point, living alongside people all looking to achieve the same things and the same outcomes provides a level of support that might otherwise be missing.
-The support that people in this situation need comes not only from the professional and medical experts helping them but also the people who can offer them understanding and friendship.
+The support that people in this situation need comes not only from the professional and medical experts helping them but also from the people who can offer them understanding and friendship.
 Those two things are much easier to come by, as well as make the most of when living in a community housing environment.
 The setup will also allow therapists and medical professionals to be on hand when they need to be.

 Regular Support Group Access